 3. Navigating the Legal System: It’s safe to say that the legal process can be overwhelming — especially when you’re grieving.
 Nevertheless, your attorney will guide you through each step, from filing a claim to navigating negotiations, and can even take your case to court if needed.

 4. Maximizing Compensation: You’ll need a seasoned lawyer’s help to assess the full extent of your damages, including economic and non-economic losses.
-They’ll fight to secure the maximum compensation possible for you and your family, including losing the loved one’s income stream to the household, and help you calculate any relevant future expenses (or losses) on top of your immediate damages.
+They’ll fight to pursue the maximum compensation possible for you and your family, including losing the loved one’s income stream to the household, and help you calculate any relevant future expenses (or losses) in addition to your immediate damages.

 5. Protection from Insurance Companies: Insurance companies may try to minimize your payout or shift the blame to the victim or other parties.
 A wrongful death attorney will shield you from these tactics and ensure your rights are protected throughout the process.